intellihr/ui-components/src/domain/Tabs/HorizontalTabs/HorizontalTabs.examples.md

           },
           {
             title: 'Tab 2',
-            content: 'Some more cool content',
+            content: 'Some more cool content'
-            callback: this.callbackExample
           }
         ]}
       />